sophielrt/Pokemon_Top_Trumps/README.md

 ![Red foreground & White background contrast checker](./assets/readmefile-assets/loserredwhite-contrastchecker.JPG) This is being used for the header in the Game Results Modal.
 This will only be used in Large Text.
 Passed for required needs

-#### Future Imporvements
+#### Future Improvements
-In a future version of the site, these color contrasts will be revised to achieve full WCAG Level AAA compliance, ensuring optimal accessibility and readability for all users across all text sizes and applications.
+In a future version of the site, these colour contrasts will be revised to achieve full WCAG Level AAA compliance, ensuring optimal accessibility and readability for all users across all text sizes and applications.

 ![White foreground & Grey background contrast checker](./assets/readmefile-assets/whitedrawgrey-contrastchecker.JPG) This needs to be improved in a future version of the site to pass both Normal Text requirement as it is being used for the stat buttons on the Pokémon cards in the game.